hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/msk_cluster.html.markdown

 * `bootstrapBrokersSaslIam` - One or more DNS names (or IP addresses) and SASL IAM port pairs.
 For example, `b1ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9098,b2ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9098,b3ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9098`.
 This attribute will have a value if `encryptionInfo0EncryptionInTransit0ClientBroker` is set to `tlsPlaintext` or `tls` and `clientAuthentication0Sasl0Iam` is set to `true`.
 The resource sorts the list alphabetically.
 AWS may not always return all endpoints so the values may not be stable across applies.
 * `bootstrapBrokersSaslScram` - One or more DNS names (or IP addresses) and SASL SCRAM port pairs.
 For example, `b1ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9096,b2ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9096,b3ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9096`.
 This attribute will have a value if `encryptionInfo0EncryptionInTransit0ClientBroker` is set to `tlsPlaintext` or `tls` and `clientAuthentication0Sasl0Scram` is set to `true`.
 The resource sorts the list alphabetically.
 AWS may not always return all endpoints so the values may not be stable across applies.
 * `bootstrapBrokersTls` - One or more DNS names (or IP addresses) and TLS port pairs.
 For example, `b1ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9094,b2ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9094,b3ExampleClusterNameAbcdeC2KafkaUsEast1AmazonawsCom:9094`.
 This attribute will have a value if `encryptionInfo0EncryptionInTransit0ClientBroker` is set to `tlsPlaintext` or `tls`.
 The resource sorts the list alphabetically.
 AWS may not always return all endpoints so the values may not be stable across applies.
+* `bootstrapBrokersVpcConnectivitySaslIam` - A string containing one or more DNS names (or IP addresses) and SASL IAM port pairs for VPC connectivity.
+AWS may not always return all endpoints so the values may not be stable across applies.
+* `bootstrapBrokersVpcConnectivitySaslScram` - A string containing one or more DNS names (or IP addresses) and SASL SCRAM port pairs for VPC connectivity.
+AWS may not always return all endpoints so the values may not be stable across applies.
+* `bootstrapBrokersVpcConnectivityTls` - A string containing one or more DNS names (or IP addresses) and TLS port pairs for VPC connectivity.
+AWS may not always return all endpoints so the values may not be stable across applies.
 * `currentVersion` - Current version of the MSK Cluster used for updates, e.g., `k13V1Ib3Viyzzh`
 * `encryptionInfo0EncryptionAtRestKmsKeyArn` - The ARN of the KMS key used for encryption at rest of the broker data volumes.
 * `tagsAll` - A map of tags assigned to the resource, including those inherited from the provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).